TaylorResearchLab/CANTOS/README.md

 This script computes Kmeans cluster using V3 embeddings  and also computes silhouette index.WHO database 5th editions was used in this script. </br>

 **06A-cluster-on-ADA-embedding-affinity.R** </br>
 This script computes affinity propagation clustering using ADA002 embeddings.
 Nested clustering is performed on large cluster.
-Cluster size is determined to be large using Z scores on cluster membership.WHO database all editions was used in this script <br/>
+Cluster size is determined to be large using Z scores on cluster membership.WHO database all editions was used in this script. </br>
 **06A-cluster-on-ADA-embedding-affinity-5thed.R** </br>
 This script computes affinity propagation clustering using ADA002 embeddings.
 Nested clustering is performed on large cluster.
-Cluster size is determined to be large using Z scores on cluster membership.WHO database 5th editions was used in this script <br/>
+Cluster size is determined to be large using Z scores on cluster membership.WHO database 5th editions was used in this script.</br>

 **06B-cluster-on-V3-embedding-affinity.R** </br>
 This script computes affinity propagation cluster using V3 embeddings.
 Nested clustering is performed on large cluster.
-Cluster size is determined to be large using Z scores on cluster membership.WHO database all editions was used in this script <br/>
+Cluster size is determined to be large using Z scores on cluster membership.WHO database all editions was used in this script.</br>
 **06B-cluster-on-V3-embedding-affinity-5thed.R** </br>
 This script computes affinity propagation cluster using V3 embeddings.
 Nested clustering is performed on large cluster.
-Cluster size is determined to be large using Z scores on cluster membership.WHO database 5th editions was used in this script <br/>
+Cluster size is determined to be large using Z scores on cluster membership.WHO database 5th editions was used in this script. </br>

-**07A-annotate-cluster-result-NCIT-WHO.R **</br>
+**07A-annotate-cluster-result-NCIT-WHO.R**</br>
 This script annotates Affinity propagation cluster results of ADA002 embeddings.
-WHO database all editions was used in this script </br>
+WHO database all editions was used in this script. </br>
 **07A-annotate-cluster-result-NCIT-WHO-5thed.R**</br>
 This script annotates Affinity propagation cluster results of ADA002 embeddings.
-WHO database 5th editions was used in this script </br>
+WHO database 5th editions was used in this script. </br>

 **07B-annotate-cluster-result-V3-NCIT-WHO.R** </br>
 This script annotates Affinity propagation cluster results of V3 embeddings.
-WHO database all editions was used in this script
+WHO database all editions was used in this script. </br>
 **07B-annotate-cluster-result-V3-NCIT-WHO-5thed.R** </br>
 This script annotates Affinity propagation cluster results of V3 embeddings.
 WHO database 5th editions was used in this script. </br>